ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 The SVL simulator lets you store and reuse multiple simulation configurations.
 To use an existing simulation, navigate to `Simulations` tab and press the "Run Simulation" button for desired instance.
 The simulator should now start in the SVL window.

-To create a new simulation, follow the below steps:
+To create a new simulation, follow the below steps.

+@note There may be some AutowareAuto demos that use their own preset simulation by default, which takes advantage of the LGSVL API.
+This will automatically configure the simulation to the recommended settings for the demo.
+For this case you need to create an API Only simulation.

-- Switch to the `Simulations` tab and click the `Add new` button.
+- Switch to the `Simulations` tab and click the `Add new` button;
 - Enter a name, description and select a cluster.
-Click `Next`.
+Click `Next`;
+- _For preset simulations:_
+    - Select the `API Only` runtime template from the drop-down menu.

+  _or for custom simulations:_
-- Select the `Random Traffic` runtime template from the drop-down menu.
+    - Select the `Random Traffic` runtime template from the drop-down menu;
     - Select `AutonomouStuff` map and `AWFLexus2016RXHybrid` vehicle with your sensor configuration.
-Click `Next`.
+Click `Next`;
     - Select `Other ROS 2 Autopilot` autopilot and leave `Bridge Connection` with default value.
 - Click `Next` and then `Publish`.

 You can visit [SVL documentation](https://www.svlsimulator.com/docs/user-interface/web/simulations/) for more in-depth description.